Skip to main content

 Scammers are constantly reinventing new ways to perpetrate old ploys.
 However, their tactics remain similar by targeting you through fake emails, text messages, voice calls, letters or even in person.
 No matter which technique the scammer uses, being aware of these red flags should make you pause:

 • Contacted unexpectedly by phone, email, text, direct message or pop-up with a request for personal information or money.
-Never click a link or download an attachment from someone you don't know.
-Bank of America will never text, email or call you asking for personal or account information.
+Bank of America will never text, email, call, or visit you at your home asking for personal or account information.
+Remember, never click a link or download an attachment from someone you don't know.

 • Pressured to act immediately with an alarming phone call, email or text that plays with your emotions.
 Scammers may pose as an employee from a familiar organization, such as Bank of America and say there's a problem that needs immediate attention.
 Do not act unless you have verified the person who has contacted you and the story or request is legitimate.